Read more about

-Sacagawea was though to be born in May of 1788, in the Lemhi River Valley, which is near the present day area of Salmon, Idaho.
+Sacagawea was thought to be born in May of 1788, in the Lemhi River Valley, which is near the present day area of Salmon, Idaho.
 Her mother was the Chief of a Shoshone tribe, an indigenous people that had its own language and culture.
 At around the age of 12, during a conflict between the Shoshoe group and the Hidatsa group, Sacagaweawas captured by the Hidatsas, and sold to a French-Canadian trapper named Toussaint Charbonneau, who forced her to be his wife.
 Sacagawea and Charbonneau lived among the Hidatsa and Mandan indigenous peoples in the upper Missouri River area.
 She was pregnant with her first child in the winter of 1804, when the Corps of Discovery, led by Lewis and Clark, arrived near her village.

 In November of 1804, an expedition led by Meriwether Lewis and William Clark, which is often referred to as the Corps of Discovery, entered the area that Sacagawea was living in.
 The expedition was commissioned by President Thomas Jefferson to explore the United States' newly acquired western territories, and look for a route to the Pacific Ocean.
 Captains Lewis and Clark built Fort Mandan in the area, planning to stay there for the winter.
 They met Charbonneau and hired him as their interpreter upon finding out that one of his wives, Sacagawea, spoke Shoshone, and knowing that they would need the assistance of Shoshone groups in their expedition.
 Charbonneau and Sacagawea moved to the fort, and the expedition headed up the Missouri River.